Hello.

 I have worked with a ton of lovely folk over the years, from OhYeah Belfast through to Belfast Music Week with MTV, Bushmills Live, Belfast Festival, Sound City, Electric Picnic, The Cathedral Quarter Arts Festival.

 I developed the Oxjam Festival with a crew of remarkable friends and volunteers, delivering four music and arts festivals in Belfast, the first of their kind in the UK, delivering over 60 individual events.
 Perhaps more importantly, we worked with the Oxfam team in Belfast to develop the model for use across the UK and beyond, it has been used internationally and raised over £3,500,000.
+Not bad for an idea hatched over a coffee on Botanic Avenue.

 Closer to home I found myself making confusing things real at the University of Liverpool, delivering comics, critters and conferences with national and regional collectives.
 Biomedical engineering might be a stretch of the imagination for most but we can all get a comic character.